 By leveraging existing railroad rights-of-way for the extension and operation, the project reduces the need to purchase local property and minimizes any impacts from construction.

 Upon completion in December 2021, the GLX will significantly reduce automobile congestion and related air emissions.
-It will provide communities with universal access and new stations that not only meet but also exceed the Americans with Disabilities Act (ADA) standards.
+It will provide communities with universal access and new stations that meet or exceed the Americans with Disabilities Act (ADA) standards.
 Overall, it is expected to support increased ridership of more than 50,000 passenger trips per day once completed and reduce regional daily Vehicle Miles Traveled (VMT) by 25,728 miles.

 Learn more about the Green Line Extension here